-- A. The location and relationship between lifestyles, commercial centers, public facilities and parks shall be considered as part of all subdivisions. - B. Neighborhood-wide uses (such as multi-family and neighborhood retail) and their relationship, in terms of access and location shall be considered. - C. More intense residential development including, but not limited to, small lots, and multi-story townhomes, row-housing, and/or apartments, shall generally be located along Connector streets, while less intense residential land uses may be proximate to single-family homes. - D. Residential Density.
+- A. The location and relationship between lifestyles, commercial centers, public facilities and parks shall be considered as part of all subdivisions. - B.A.
+Neighborhood wide uses (such as multi-family and neighborhood retail) and their relationship, in terms of access and location shall be considered. - When a variety of housing types and lot sizes are proposed, Mmore intense residential development including, but not limited to,such as small lots single family, and multistory townhomes, row-housing, and/or apartments, shall should generally be located along Connector streets and Major Streets, while less intense residential land uses, such as larger lot single family homes, should generally be located in the interior of the neighborhood, may be proximate to single family homes. - D. Residential Density.
 For residential subdivisions, the density of a subdivision shall be calculated per Section 15-310, Determining Residential Density and the minimum and maximum lot size of the applicable base district.